ogty/RequirementsGenerator/README.md

 ## Features

  - [x] Basic Features
- - [ ] Display detailed information about the selected directory.
- - [ ] Feature to select a library
  - [x] Can be built on Windows
  - [ ] Can be built on MacOS
  - [ ] Creation of original icons